Busting the Myths About Domestic Abuse

-When it comes to domestic abuse, there are many dangerous myths that seep like a poisonous gas throughout society.
+When it comes to domestic abuse, there are many dangerous myths that can seep like a poisonous gas throughout society.
 It matters that we set the record straight.
 We believe the truth can set people free as we open the world's eyes to the reality of abuse.

 Myth: Domestic abuse only happens to a certain ‘type’ of woman.
-People might think it only happens to women from a certain socio economic status or class; someone with low self-esteem of who doesn't seem confident or even a particular religious or cultural background.
+People might think it only happens to women from a certain socio-economic status or class; someone with low self-esteem of who doesn't seem confident or even a particular religious or cultural background.

 Truth: Domestic abuse can affect any woman regardless of her race, colour, religion, socioeconomic status, sexual orientation or level of confidence and inner strength.
 The only common denominator within a domestic abuse situation is an abusive man.

 "She Made Him"

 Myth: Women wind men up by behaving in ways which cause men to become abusive.
 Abusers will often tell their partner that they “made” them do it and many victims have been asked, even by church leaders, “What did you do to make things get this bad?”

 Truth: A woman is never responsible for her partner's behaviour.
 He is choosing to behave in an abusive and controlling way.